 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an electric HVAC unit runs on propane, oil, or natural gas as fuel to heat the furnace.
+The blower of an all-electric HVAC unit uses propane, oil, or natural gas as fuel to heat the furnace.

-Every room has vents (or registers).
-They are situated on the ceiling or walls, or floors.
-If you can, keep them open to ensure air flows properly throughout your home.
+Each room has vents (or registers).
+They are situated on the ceiling or walls, or on floors.
+If you can, keep them open to ensure that air flows properly throughout your home.

 Thermostat

-A thermostat is among the most crucial components of your HVAC system.
-It regulates the temperature in your home by turning on and shutting off the compressor and fan to reach a preset temperature.
-It also turns on the exchanger to draw fresh air from outside your home, and to vent old air through your ductwork.
+The thermostat is an essential element of your HVAC system.
+It regulates the temperature of your home by turning on and off the compressor and fan until they achieve a specific temperature, and it also activates the air exchanger in order to bring fresh air from outside into your home while venting stale, indoor air through your ductwork.

-Most thermostats are digital, however, some older models exist.
-Digital thermostats are controlled by a thermosistor.
-This device has metals which change resistance as temperatures change.
-The thermistor, connected to a controller, converts the resistance change into temperature.
-There are various kinds of thermostats including smart and programmed thermostats.
-These allow you to control and adjust your home’s energy consumption.
+The majority of thermostats are digital.
+However older models are available.
+Digital thermostats are controlled by a thermostat.
+The device contains metals that change resistance as temperatures change.
+The thermistor is connected to an electronic microcontroller, which converts the changing resistance into the temperature reading.
+There are many types of thermostats, including smart and programable thermostats.
+They allow you to monitor and alter your home’s energy consumption.

-Thermostats can be positioned on the walls of your home’s interior.
-They are usually in rooms that are most often used.
-The place of a thermostat within your home may affect its accuracy.
-A thermostat that is placed in direct sunlight, for instance, may show an upper temperature than the actual temperature of the room.
-This can cause your system to run more or less.
-If your thermostat isn’t functioning correctly, try resetting the device.
-If this doesn’t work, call an AC technician.
+Thermostats are installed on the walls of your house, typically in rooms that are used the most.
+The place of a thermostat within your home could affect its accuracy.
+For example the thermostat that is located in direct sunlight could be more hot than the actual temperature of the room, causing your system to run excessively or not run at all.
+If your thermostat isn’t working properly, try resetting the device.
+If this doesn’t help contact an AC technician.

-You should consider a programmable thermostat if you are replacing your current thermostat.
-You’ll reduce your energy costs.
-A programmable thermostat will automatically adjust your home’s temperature to suit your needs instead of having you manually alter your HVAC system on a regular basis.
-It’s also worth a look to see if you can find an alternative that will provide you with even greater energy savings, like an energy-efficient or ENERGY certified thermostat.
+Consider a programmable thermostat if you are replacing your existing thermostat.
+You’ll save money on your energy bills.
+A programmable thermostat will automatically adjust your home’s temperature to meet your schedule instead of having to manually alter your HVAC system on a regular basis.
+It is also worth checking to see if you can find an alternative that will give you more energy savings, such as an energy-efficient or ENERGY A STAR-certified thermostat.

 Condenser

-The refrigerant gas from the compressor is pushed into the condenser where the fan blows cool air from outside over the coils.
-This helps the refrigerant get cool and transform into a liquid state.
-The low-pressure liquid is chilled and then returned to the evaporator to continue cooling.
+The refrigerant gas produced by the compressor is pumped into the condenser where a fan blows cool air from outside over the coils.
+This allows the refrigerant to cool down and convert back to a liquid.
+This low-pressure liquid is then cooled and moved back into the evaporator to continue the cooling process.
 The cycle is repeated until the desired temperature for your home or business is reached.

-To ensure that your condenser is operating properly, you should ensure that the area around it is free of debris.
-The condenser’s fan can pull leaves, twigs and other debris into the unit, causing clogs and hindering the cooling system from operating effectively.
-It is important to keep trees and bushes trimmed so that they don’t encroach on the unit.
-This will reduce the possibility that branches, berries, or even nuts fall on the system and cause a blockage.
-Keep your condenser clean to prolong the life of your AC by a couple of years.
+To ensure that your condenser is operating properly, you should ensure that the area surrounding it is clear of debris.
+Leaves, twigs and flowers, grass and other debris may be carried into the unit by the condenser fan.
+This can result in clogs that can hinder the operation of the cooling system.
+It is recommended to keep trees and bushes trimmed so that they don’t cause obstruction on the unit.
+This will decrease the chances that berries, nuts or branches fall into the system and block it.
+Cleaning your condenser of debris can add an additional 1-2 years to the lifespan of your AC system.

 Evaporator

-The evaporator is what is used to move warm air around your home.
-It is comprised of a series u-shaped tubes that are arranged into panels.
+The evaporator is what moves warm air in your home.
+It is comprised of a string of tubing that is u-shaped and set into panels.
 The coils are blowing by air from the blower.
-This transfer heat from the indoor atmosphere to the refrigerant.
-The liquid refrigerant is converted into a gas and circulated throughout the cooling system in order to cool your indoor air.
+This draws heat from indoor air and transfers it to the refrigerant.
+The liquid refrigerant is converted into a gas and circulated throughout the cooling system to cool the indoor air.

-The law of thermodynamics states heat travels from colder objects to warmer ones.
-When the evaporator is operating correctly, the energy moves from the warm air to the refrigerant that is colder.
-This causes the refrigerant’s water to boil or evaporate into gas.
-During this process, the heat that is not measured by thermometers, also known as latent heat is transferred from the air to the refrigerant.
+The law of thermodynamics states that heat moves from colder to warmer objects.
+If the evaporator operates properly, the heat energy passes from the warm air to the refrigerant that is colder.
+This causes the refrigerant gas to vaporize or boil.
+During this process, the heat that is not measured by thermometers, also known as latent heat, is transferred from the air to the refrigerant.

-These coils have been created with special shapes that aid in heat transfer.
-These are also known as fins, and they expand the surface area to facilitate the transfer of heat.
-Some evaporators are made of copper while others make use of aluminum, with each offering its own set of advantages.
+The coils are designed with special shapes that aid in heat transfer.
+They are referred to as fins, and increase the surface area to help in the transfer of heat.
+Both aluminum and copper are utilized to construct Evaporators, each with their own advantages.

-One of the most frequent issues with an evaporator is the accumulation of organic growth.
-This could be caused by mold or mildew.
-If this is the case, the sour smells that the bacteria produce can be absorbed by the house and may cause discomfort.
+One of the most common problems with evaporators is an accumulation of organic growth.
+This could be caused by mildew or even mold.
+If this is the case, the foul smells that the bacteria produce will be circulated throughout the house and may cause discomfort.

-It is important to select an evaporator that can be easily maintained and cleaned.
-It is also a good idea to consider the environment in which you work when choosing an evaporator.
-Some are designed to withstand harsh conditions, while others can be used in moderate environments.
-You should also ensure that your evaporator is protected by a warranty which will protect you and your investment.
+It is important to select an evaporator that can be easily cleaned and maintained.
+When selecting an evaporator it is crucial to consider the working environment.
+Some evaporators are built to withstand harsh environments, while others work well in moderate environments.
+You will also want to make sure that your evaporator is covered by a warranty that will protect you and your investment.

 Fan

-The fan that blows air in your HVAC system circulates cold or hot air in your home until you reach the thermostat setting.
-The fan can either be set to auto or constant.
-We recommend keeping the fan on continuous to maximize efficiency and to save money on electricity bills.
-If your system’s fan is constantly running we can replace it with a new ECM blower motor, which is up to 70 percent more efficient than the old PSC motors and pays for itself in savings over the life of the unit.
+Your HVAC system’s blower motor works to circulate hot or cold air throughout your home until the thermostat setting you have set is attained.
+The fan can be on auto or constant.
+We suggest keeping the fan on constant to maximize efficiency and reduce your electric bills.
+If your system’s fan is constantly running We can replace it with a new ECM blower motor that is up to 70 percent more efficient than older PSC motors and will pay for itself in savings over the lifetime of the unit.

-If your fan is running on the high setting, a malfunctioning relay switch or short circuit may be preventing the settings you enter on the thermostat from reaching the fan.
+If your fan is only running on the high setting, a malfunctioning relay switch or short circuit could be blocking the settings you set on the thermostat from reaching your fan.

 Filter

-The filter is used to circulate air throughout the house before it is heated or cool.
-It removes impurities and prevents dust and pet dander getting into the system to contaminate internal components.
+The filter is used to circulate the air in the home before it is heated or cooling.
+It eliminates impurities and prevents dust and pet dander from getting into the system and contaminating the internal components.
 It also shields family members from diseases spread by tiny pathogens floating in the air.
-It also ensures that the system is working efficiently.
-A dirty filter causes the system to perform more efficiently, which could cause it to overheat and break down.
+It also ensures that the system is operating efficiently.
+A dirty filter can make the system work harder and could cause it overheat or break down.

-The filter is usually found at the return air duct or, in some cases, the blower compartment of the furnace.
-The return air duct is normally situated on the wall, ceiling, floor or storage closets.
-It typically is covered by a large metal grille that protects the filters.
-The filter should be accessible to both technicians and homeowners for easy cleaning and replacement.
+The filter is usually found in the return air duct, or in certain cases, in the blower compartment of the furnace.
+The return air duct could be located on the wall, floor or ceiling, or even in the storage closets, and it typically has a large metal grate which covers the filter.
+The filter should be easily accessible to homeowners and service technicians to facilitate cleaning and replacement.

-Filters are evaluated based on their MERV rating (Minimum Effectiveness Reporting Value) which indicates how well they are able to capture different sizes of particles.
-A low-MERV filter is able to catch larger contaminants like pet dander and dust mites but isn’t very efficient in catching small allergens or germs.
-High-MERV filters on the contrary, are able to capture a wide range of contaminants without limiting normal airflow.
+Filters are assessed based on the MERV (Minimum Efficiency Reporting Value) rating, which reveals how effective they are in capturing various sizes of particles.
+A filter with a low MERV can filter larger particles such as dust mites and pet dander but not fine allergens or germs.
+High-MERV filters are able to capture many kinds of contaminants without affecting normal airflow.

 Explore More